kaiizeninc/backend-exercise/README.md

     * Driver name
     * Number of deliveries
     * Distance driven
 * The distance driven for a driver each day is calculated using the euclidean distance ("as the crow flies") between points.
-Driven miles are tracked starting from when the driver leaves the pizza kitchen, and stop accruing once they arrive back at the kitchen at the end of the day.
+Driven miles are tracked starting from when the driver leaves the pizza kitchen, through each delivery stop in chronological order, and then stop accruing once the driver arrives back at the kitchen at the end of their day.
 * You must use Postgres, Node, and Typescript.

 The kitchen's location is `{ lat: 41.8781, lng: -87.6298 }`.

-#### Taking longer?

-This is not designed to take all day; feel free to stop at the two hour mark if you're not finished with the requirements.
-The main parts that we want to at least see are:
-* The database structure
-* The algorithm to calculate distance per day, and how that's implemented

 ### Out of scope